Crowded Fire’s Enrichment Fund for Theater Designers

 - Designers and technicians practicing in the following areas will be considered: scenic, lights, sound, costumes, props, projection, video, puppetry, and stage management.

-- All applicants must have proof of working on four local, Bay Area theater productions in the last two calendar years and have proof of local residency.
+- All applicants must demonstrate a proof of commitment to the Bay Area.
+In past years this was proof of working on four local, Bay Area theater productions in the last two calendar years; this year, it could be a short statement sharing your previous residency or future plans/commitment.

 - professional development workshops and training opportunities,